Jesse Williams Joins Season 3 of Only Murders in the Building - E! Online

 Jesse Williams is trading in his stethoscope for a shotgun microphone.

-The Grey's Anatomy star has joined season three of Hulu's Only Murders in the Building, according to Deadline.
+The Grey's Anatomy star has joined season three of Hulu's Only Murders in the Building, he confirmed on Instagram Oct.
+25.

-Jesse will have a recurring role, the outlet reported, as an unnamed "documentarian with a particular interest in the case that Selena Gomez's Mabel Mora, Steve Martin's Charles Haden-Savage and Martin Short's Oliver Putnam are working on."
+Jesse will have a recurring role as an unnamed "documentarian with a particular interest in the case that Selena Gomez's Mabel Mora, Steve Martin's Charles Haden-Savage and Martin Short's Oliver Putnam are working on."

-The actor himself seemed to coyly confirm the news on Twitter, sending out a detective emoji to celebrate the announcement.
+"In the building with absolute Comedy Legends," Jesse wrote.
+"Yeah.
+I want to go to there."

 The 41-year-old actor won't be the only fresh face joining the Only Murders crew for season three.
 In August, it was announced that Paul Rudd has been added to the ensemble as Broadway star Ben Glenroy after making a deadly appearance in the season two finale.